 Sleeve gastrectomy patients experienced resolution rates for type 2 diabetes, high blood pressure, high cholesterol, and obstructive sleep apnea that were similar to resolution rates for other restrictive procedures such as lap band.

 Gastric Sleeve Video

-Watch the video below to learn more about the gastric sleeve weight loss surgery.
+Watch the video below to learn more about the bariatric sleeve surgery for weight loss.